top of page

 To everyone in Rome, you who are loved by God and called to be his holy ones.
 May God's favor and peace be with you from God our Father and the Lord Jesus, the Anointed One [The Father and Son both agree, working together to send their power to bless us through the agency of the Holy Spirit.]

 11 For I long to see you so I might provide you some spiritual gifting that would more firmly establish you.
 12 In that way we will be mutually encouraged, receiving each other's faith [you will receive a strengthening gift and I will be strengthened by seeing your faith].
-13 I don't want you to be unaware that for a long time I have tried to visit you but have always been prevented [either by other responsibilities or by the schemes of our enemy].
+13 I don't want you to be unaware that for a long time I tried to visit you but have always been prevented [either by other responsibilities or by the schemes of our enemy].
 I have wanted to experience the same kind of fruit [results] among you as I have among other people groups.
 [I have helped many of the gatherings of Christians to come to a stronger, more vibrant faith.]

 Process and result of turning away from God

 14 [If you are trying to understand why I care so much,] I have been given a responsibility to both Greeks and non-Greeks, to both the educated and the unlearned.
 15 So, with everything that's in me, I'm eager to preach the Good News [of Jesus] to you who are in Rome.
 16 I have complete confidence in the Good News, for to those who believe the truth of it, it is the very power of God to save [them from sin, heal them from sickness, and deliver them from evil] - for the Jew first and then the non-Jew also.
 [It’s not that the Jews are more important to God, but that it was his plan to reach the Jews first and through them the non-Jews.]
 17 For in it [the Good News] is revealed that right standing with God comes from trust [in what God has done for us through Jesus] to all who have that trust.
-It is just as the scripture [Habakkuk 2:4] said, “The righteous shall live by faith [in God].”
+It is just as the scripture [Habakkuk 2:4] said, “The righteous shall live by trust [in God].”
+[The truths taught about Jesus were called “Good News’ because God through Jesus’ life and death had made provision for the best deal in history – that we would have right standing with God not through our own insufficient efforts but only by putting our faith in Jesus.]

 21 Men were aware of God but did not honor him as God or thank him [because they did not want a higher authority even though he was the source of their life].
 Instead, they indulged in foolish speculation, [inventing their own philosophies], and their minds became clouded.
 22 Puffing themselves up as wise, they became [complete] fools 23 by exchanging the image of an immortal God into [idolatrous] images of mortal man, or birds, or creeping things.
+[Humans are subject to philosophies, cults, false religions, and every form of idolatry because they did not want to accept God as their head.]

 24 Because of this, God gave them over to the uncleanness of their hearts' desire, as they dishonored their own bodies with one another.
-[When we do not regard God as the authority over our life, then our lives become unrestrained - “anything goes” - which results eventually in all kinds of lusts and degrading acts.]
+[When we do not regard God as the authority over our life, we lose our moral filter, then our lives become unrestrained - “anything goes” - which results eventually in all kinds of lusts and degrading acts.]
 25 They also traded in the truth of God for something fake [idols], performing acts of worship towards created things rather than toward the Creator [of all things], who is forever blessed.
 Amen.

 26 Because of this [false worship], God gave them over to shameful desires.
 Even the women exchanged the natural sexual relations for unnatural.
 27 In the same way, the men abandoned their natural sexual relations with women, and burned with lust towards one another.
 When men do shameful things with each other, they receive in themselves the necessary results of their wrongdoing.
 [There are many kinds of shameful sexual actions, which tend to result in diseases or other forms of destruction to the mind, body, and spirit, not as punishment but because they go against God's design.]